 To be appointed medical examiner, the statute requires the individual to be either certified as a forensic pathologist (physician) by the American Board of Pathology or a pathologist eligible to take the examination for certification within one year of appointment and pass the exam within three years.

-Walk-In office hours are 9AM - 5PM Monday, Wednesday, and Friday.
+Walk-In office hours are 9AM - 5PM Monday through Thursday.